 Marketers are constantly competing for the next best channel.
 Seven years ago it was Facebook.
 Then Instagram.
 And now Messenger.
 But while these channels show better ROI, they can be difficult to stand out on.

-Text carves out a little place in your prospective (and existing) customers’ minds.
+Texting carves out a little place in your prospective (and existing) customers’ minds.
 Only 20 percent of businesses use text message marketing.
+SMS messages are a fresh, exciting way to engage with customers in a way that just makes sense — you’re selling to an opt-in audience that has proven its interest in your products!
 Ideally, you want one comprehensive chat marketing strategy rather than a mixture of channels that everyone else is already on.

 2. Less expensive.

 This is one of the most important aspects of text message marketing for SMB’s and marketers.
 In most cases, you can send a text for as little as 3 cents.
 Getting set up takes minutes if you use a chat marketing platform like ManyChat.